|

 -

-flash memory.
+into flash memory.
 So you have to use the FLOAD command, not the FLOAD ;b

 command. ( Always use FBULK command to erase flash memory before the